NThomTNg/NThomTNg/README.md

 <h3>I am currently a student pursuing a Bachelor's degree in IT and Information Systems at the University of Agder.
 My primary interests lie in application development and user interface design, particularly focusing on frontend technologies.
 However, I am also keen on expanding my knowledge in backend development, including databases, SQL, and ASP.NET.

-Currently in my second year of studies, I am dedicated to acquiring the necessary skills and knowledge to excel as a developer.
+Currently in my third year of studies, I am dedicated to acquiring the necessary skills and knowledge to excel as a developer.
 My ultimate goal is to establish myself as a proficient and dependable frontend developer, with aspirations to eventually transition into a full-stack developer role.

 Beyond my academic pursuits, I actively seek opportunities to broaden my understanding of development areas not covered by my bachelor's degree.
 I enjoy challenging myself and delving into new areas within the field of development.</h3>